 As already explained above (point 1.2.4), claim 1 of the main request does not contain any technical feature describing a specific three-dimensionality of the product used.
 Moreover, the Board finds that the teaching of document (9) is certainly not limited to the specific embodiments disclosed in its examples which relate to a specific automatic dishwasher currently used at the publication time of that document, 20 years before the priority date of the patent in suit.
-The skilled person, at the priority date of the patent in suit, would have instead considered that the general teaching of document (9) regards the use of a flexible packet capable of holding up to 50 grams of detergent and that, thus, such a teaching is not confined to floppy and flat products as possibly disclosed in the examples, but extends to packets of bigger crosssection having such strength, toughness and flexibility that they would have necessarily a deformability as intended in the patent in suit, i.e. that they would break or burst upon compression on a test as reported in the patent in suit.
-Moreover, document (9) does not contain any requirement as to the type of dishwasher to be used; therefore, it would have been obvious for the skilled person to try these flexible detergent products in other dishwashing machines and dispensers, for example within dispensers as contained in the conventional single compartment dishwashers available at the priority date of the patent in suit, for which dispensers it was known in the prior art how to design tablets and pouches.
+The skilled person, at the priority date of the patent in suit, would have instead considered that the general teaching of document (9) regards the use of a flexible packet capable of holding up to 50 grams of detergent and that, thus, such a teaching is not confined to floppy and flat products as possibly disclosed in the examples but extends to packets of bigger cross-section having such strength, toughness and flexibility that they would have necessarily a deformability as intended in the patent in suit, i.e. that they would break or burst upon compression on a test as reported in the patent in suit.
+Moreover, document (9) does not contain any requirement as to the type of dishwasher to be used; - 15 - T 1821/07 therefore, it would have been obvious for the skilled person to try these flexible detergent products within the dispensers of the conventional dishwashing machines available at the priority date of the patent in suit, for which dispensers it was known in the prior art how to design tablets and pouches.